5haw4/nodejs-express-mysql/readme.md

     │   ├── routes              //routes of the server │   │   └── api
-    │   │       ├── main        //base files for each of the API versions │   │       └── v1          //directory that contains all of the routers for all the endpoints of that API version │   ├── utils               //utility files (like DB pool, app error class, etc...)
+    │   │       ├── main        //base files for each of the API versions │   │       └── v1          //all the routers for the endpoints of that API version │   ├── utils               //utility files (like DB pool, app error class, etc...)
     │   ├── app.js
     │   └── server.js